na-na-hi/renget/archive/tmd2many_characters_espurr.md

 *Equipped Item: Empty* | Empty
 1. Crystal Blade | A small, sharp shard of crystal fashioned into a blade with a leafy grip, glued with tree sap.
 An ineffective weapon, but an effective tool.
 2. Sourdough | +4HP for the duration of the battle.
-3. Chargestone | A sizable stone which glows with energy when force is imparted onto it.
-It refracts light with a strong shine.
+3. Scrappy Powder | Changes someone's Ability to Scrappy when used.
 4. Chargestone Dust | Grains of a shattered Chargestone which sparkle faintly even in shadow.

 ***